sagemath/sage-archive-2023-02-01/src/doc/en/developer/coding_in_other.rst

 (The first version of this chapter was written by David Joyner.)

 Using Singular functions from Sage is not much different conceptually from using GAP functions from Sage.
 As with GAP, this can range from easy to hard, depending on how much of the data structure of the output of the Singular function is already present in Sage.

 First, some terminology.
-For us, a *curve* :math:`X` over a finite field :math:`F` is an equation of the form :math:`f(x,y)=0`, where :math:`f\in F[x,y]` is a polynomial.
+For us, a *curve* `X` over a finite field `F` is an equation of the form `f(x,y) = 0`, where `f \in F[x,y]` is a polynomial.
 It may or may not be singular.
-A *place of degree* :math:`d` is a Galois orbit of :math:`d` points in :math:`X(E)`, where :math:`E/F` is of degree :math:`d`.
-For example, a place of degree :math:`1` is also a place of degree :math:`3`, but a place of degree :math:`2` is not since no degree :math:`3` extension of :math:`F` contains a degree :math:`2` extension.
-Places of degree :math:`1` are also called :math:`F`-rational points.
+A *place of degree* `d` is a Galois orbit of `d` points in `X(E)`, where `E/F` is of degree `d`.
+For example, a place of degree `1` is also a place of degree `3`, but a place of degree `2` is not since no degree `3` extension of `F` contains a degree `2` extension.
+Places of degree `1` are also called `F`-rational points.

-As an example of the Sage-Singular interface, we will explain how to wrap Singular's ``NSplaces``, which computes places on a curve over a finite field.
+As an example of the Sage/Singular interface, we will explain how to wrap Singular's ``NSplaces``, which computes places on a curve over a finite field.
 (The command ``closed_points`` also does this in some cases.)
 This is "easy" since no new Python classes are needed in Sage to carry this out.

-Here's an example of how to use this command in Singular:
+Here is an example on how to use this command in Singular:

 ::